ALBPROG/Admin-Dashboard/README.md

 # Admin-Dashboard

  Admin Dashboard website template.
-I created this tempalte on May 2020.
+I created this template on May 2020.

  ## Purpose